4How to find fruit picking jobs

 There’s work year-round in the agriculture sector but summer is the prime hiring period.

 Note that for some fruit picking jobs, one drop of rain means the end of the workday.
-Keep Australia’s climate zones in mind if you’re almost broke, desperate for a job and want to avoid being laid off for operational reasons (i.e. heavy rain!).
+Keep Australia’s climate zones in mind if you’re almost broke, desperate for work and want to avoid being laid off for operational reasons (i.e. heavy rain!).

-The northern section of Australia has a more tropically influenced climate, hot and humid in the summer, warm and dry in the winter.
-Most rain falls in the northeastern coastal parts (Darwin), with an annual average of 100 inches or more.
+The northern section of Australia has a more tropically influenced climate: hot and humid in the summer, warm and dry in the winter.
+Most rain falls on the northeastern coast, with an annual average of 100 inches or more.
 Tropical cyclones can occur between November and April, causing heavy wind and rainstorms.
-The southern parts are cooler with mild summers and cool, sometimes rainy winters.
+The southern parts of Australia are cooler with mild summers and cold, sometimes rainy winters.

 • New South Wales: work available year-round, with summer as the prime hiring season.